AXP-OS/axpos-org/content/docs/developer/copysnippets/test_community.md

 #### AXP.OS - Slim tests

-_Required only when the flavor you are testing is: Slim_
+_Secondary tests which MUST succeed when the flavor you are testing is: Slim_

 - [ ] **F-Droid**: extended list of **F-Droid repositories** (`F-Droid App -> Settings -> Repositories -> find Molly, Molly FOSS, nailyk, Threema, FUTO, Cromite, IzzyOnDroid, MicroG`)
 - [ ] **MicroG install test** (microG is NOT included within Slim builds but its usage has been prepared):